-Whether your e-tail operation is well established or just getting off the ground, it’s a well-nigh act of self-sabotage to opt out of the rich sights and sounds of video hosts such as Vimeo, Vine, YouTube, and Instagram.
+Whether your e-tail operation is well established or just getting off the ground, it’s an act of self-sabotage to opt out of Using Video Marketing.
+And make sure to look at video hosts such as Vimeo, YouTube, Facebook and Instagram.
 Although the parameters of these providers vary, they all offer the possibility of snappy, commanding messages that are easy to embed on your point-of-sale site or social media page.
 The format and strategy you choose, however, depends on the nature of your product and service and the resources at your command.
 Here are a few ways to use online video to get your brand noticed:

 In-depth product description

 Sometimes the best way to get your product across is through a no-frills demo.
 The shoe and clothing mega-site Zappos, for example, has seen significant spike in e-tailing that feature simple video demonstrations of products—and that’s for a relatively uncomplicated product like shoes.
 For a more abstract service such as the discount deals website Groupon, on the other hand, translating a process into easy-to-digest animation can be an invaluable way of letting customers know what your product is in the first place.
 Note how in a matter of moments, Groupon uses Vimeo to clearly identify how it works, but more importantly, that it’s a way to save.

 Obviously, such videos by nature lend themselves to a long form presentation – YouTube – and are geared toward disseminating information as much as commanding eyeball-time.
 Furthermore, using a company’s actual staff tends to bring across a level of authenticity that actors won’t provide (again, Zappos has done well with this angle).
 In this way, customers feel like they’re getting a recommendation from a real person rather than a blatant pitch.